loadnetwork/ultramarine/README.md

 > **Genesis alignment:** every `make all` / `make all-ipc` regenerates `assets/genesis.json` and automatically wipes the EL datadirs (`rethdata/*`, `ipc/*`) via `make reset-el-state`.
 This keeps load-reth and Ultramarine on the exact same genesis.
 Do not point the EL at `etc/load-dev-genesis.json` when running with Ultramarine—the `assets/` file is the single source of truth.
 If you update the genesis manually, run `make reset-el-state` before restarting the stack so the EL database is rebuilt from the new config.

+> **Pinned P2P identities:** `assets/p2p-keys/reth{0,1,2}.key` hold the devnet’s discovery secrets.
+Compose passes them via `--p2p-secret-key`, so even if `rethdata/*` is wiped the load-reth nodes keep the same `enode://…` IDs and auto-peer using the hardcoded `--bootnodes`.
+If you rotate these keys, regenerate the files first (e.g. `openssl rand -hex 32 > assets/p2p-keys/reth0.key`), then update the `--bootnodes` entries in both compose files with the new `admin_nodeInfo` output.

 For more details on the testnet setup, see `docs/DEV_WORKFLOW.md`.

 ### Blob Testing (EIP-4844)